miganko-dev/SFWeeklyClaimer/README.md

 - Make sure you've set the `CHARACTER_IDS` environment variable or GitHub secret

 **"Free gift is on cooldown"**
-- The free gift has a 3-day cooldown period per character
+- The free gift resets weekly
 - The script will automatically skip and continue with the next character

 **GitHub Actions fails with browser error**